Postpartum food diary documenting what I eat in a day. Simple, quick, and healthy! Plus the most delicious lactation cookies recipe included.

 I’m not going to lie….I could not wait to share this post with you guys.
-Just because it involves these lactation cookies, which apparently are supposed to increase milk supply.
-I first heard of them when I had my daughter Ava but never got around to making them.
+Just because it involves lactation cookies recipe, which apparently is supposed to increase milk supply.
+I first heard of lactation cookies when I had my daughter Ava but never got around to making them.
 This time around, I knew I wanted to give them a try.
 To be honest, I technically don’t really need them and I’m not even so sure if they increased anything but from researching the recipe, I know a lot of mamas swear by them.
 For me it was just an excuse to make cookies that are “good for me”.
 They taste super delicious too!
 Think oatmeal chocolate chip cookies…soft with a slight crunch, loaded with dark chocolate chips and coconut flakes.

 I try to start my morning with water.
 I don’t always remember it though but when I have water leftover from the night (that I keep on my nightstand), I will usually gulp that down.